What is Part IVA?

 Having regard to several objective criteria in the legislation, the sole or dominant purpose of a person who entered into or carried out the scheme was to enable the taxpayer to obtain the tax benefit.

 If just one of the above three elements is not present then Part IVA may be able to be successfully defended by a taxpayer.
 The information provided on each page provides further information on each of the three elements.
 Whilst there is almost always a scheme, good arguments may be identified that either (1) there is not a tax benefit or (2) that the requisite dominant purpose is not established.

-In considering the application of Part IVA, taxpayers should be aware of the potential impact of the Commonwealth Government's announcement of 1 March 2012 (discussed further in tax benefit
+In considering the application of Part IVA, taxpayers should be aware of the impact of the amendments made in 2013 to the Part IVA provisions (discussed further in tax benefit

 How and when can Part IVA be applied?